-Submissions for Class 360 will be evaluated by means of a formal subjective assessment and BD PSNR and rate criteria.
+Submissions for Class 360 will be evaluated by means of a formal subjective assessment.

-Submissions for Class 360 will further be evaluated using the following objective metrics: E2E WS-PSNR, E2E S-PSNR-NN, cross-format CPP-PSNR, cross-format S-PSNR-NN, codec WS-PSNR and codec S-PSNR-NN, as described in Annex E.
+Submissions for Class 360 will further be evaluated using the following objective metrics: E2E WS-PSNR and E2E S-PSNR-NN, as well as the Bjøntegaard Delta-Rate and Delta-Distortion for each metric.
+Metric definitions are provided in Annex E.